HOME

 Weir is Flooding His Land

-The Surrey Advertiser reports that a farmer, who claims that new weir gates installed by The National Trust have resulted in his fields being regularly flooded, lost an appeal hearing in June 2006.
+The Surrey Advertiser reports that a farmer, who claims that new weir gates installed by The National Trust at Bowers Weir have resulted in his fields being regularly flooded, lost an appeal hearing in June 2006.
 The hearing upheld a decision made by a County Court judge in April 2006.
 Bob Dearnley, the owner of Burpham Court Farm (GR: TQ006530), has vowed he will now take his case to the House of Lords having secured financial backing from a sympathetic businessman.

 The farmer claims that prior to the installation of the new gates the water at Bowers Weir (GR: TQ008526) used to naturally overflow releasing pressure from the river whereas since the new weir construction all the water has been held back resulting in flooding via a backwater next to his farm.